 - The Premium kegerator fridge has temperature control

 - Keezer builds will require a temperature controller (STC1000 or similar) and a PC fan to ensure even airflow

 Why bottle, Kegit

-When home brewing there are various kegs out there, the choice will usually be between a corny keg or a Sankey keg.
+When home brewing there are various kegs out there, the choice will usually be between a ball lock corny keg or pin lock corny keg corny keg.

 Ultimately the one thing you should try do is have all of your kegs the same type.

 Cornys come in 9, 10, 19 & 20L

 G type and S type come in 30 & 50L

 When considering your regulator you need to consider how easy you can get gas, especially when you run out which might also be over the weekend or late at night when the party is just starting.